How Property Is Divided In A Texas Divorce

 Put An Experienced Divorce Attorney In Your Corner

 Characterizing, valuing and dividing marital assets and liabilities properly is essential to achieving a successful divorce settlement or property award at trial.
 Having the advice and guidance of an experienced and knowledgeable family law specialist to assemble the necessary evidence to protect your property rights is one of the best ways you can begin to prepare for your post-divorce future.

->

-> Many clients going through a divorce experience a roller coaster of emotions that may, at times, make it difficult to focus and keep the end goal in sight.
+Many clients going through a divorce experience a roller coaster of emotions that may, at times, make it difficult to focus and keep the end goal in sight.
 That is where Kathryn’s sound, reasoned guidance comes in.
-Kathryn will work with you to develop a plan for your case which will include exchanging necessary information and documents with the other side, analyzing the assets in your estate, recommending qualified experts to trace and/or value assets as needed, and formulating a settlement proposal for use during informal negotiations or mediation.
+Kathryn and her team will work with you to develop a plan for your case which will include exchanging necessary information and documents with the other side, analyzing the assets in your estate, recommending qualified experts to trace and/or value assets as needed, and formulating a settlement proposal for use during informal negotiations or mediation.

->

-> Kathryn believes in educating her clients so that they are able to make informed decisions every step of the way through settlement or final trial.
+Kathryn believes in educating her clients so that they are able to make informed decisions every step of the way through settlement or final trial.
 Through her organized, reasoned and positive approach she hopes to provide her clients with the comfort that whatever the size of their estate, they are pro-actively moving forward to protect their future financial wellbeing.

 Whether you have a high-asset divorce or one with more modest property, it is important to protect your property rights.
 Kathryn assists clients in Plano, Frisco, Prosper, Little Elm, Lewisville, Denton, Allen, McKinney and throughout the Metroplex in this regard.